Oluwatoyinah/bosun/README.md

-# A portfolio page for a software developer.
+# A portfolio page for a senior software developer.